egoldenn/abcdefg/README.md

 # The Code
 The project consits of 3 main files, one .html, one .js and one .cs.
 I have used jquery JavaScript library for the good functionality of the application and buttons.
 Html was used to build the scheleton of the app and CSS was being used for a better stiling and user-friendliness of the webpage.

+The brain is the same as a muscle, you want it to get stronger and sharper then you have to train it hard.
+Now, you have the chance of doing it.
+Good luck!